-- a) If the Autonomous flag is not set, silently ignore the Prefix Information option. - b) If the prefix is the link-local prefix, silently ignore the Prefix Information option. - c) If the preferred lifetime is greater than the valid lifetime, silently ignore the Prefix Information option.
-A node MAY wish to log a system management error in this case. - d) If the advertised prefix matches the prefix of an autoconfigured address (i.e., obtained via stateless or stateful address autoconfiguration) in the list of addresses associated with the interface, set the preferred timer to that of the option's preferred lifetime, and set the valid lifetime to that of the option's valid lifetime. - e) If the prefix advertised does not match the prefix of an address already in the list, then form an address (and add it to the list) by appending the interface token to the prefix as follows:
+a) If the Autonomous flag is not set, silently ignore the Prefix Information option.

+- b) If the prefix is the link-local prefix, silently ignore the Prefix Information option. - c) If the preferred lifetime is greater than the valid lifetime, silently ignore the Prefix Information option.
+A node MAY wish to log a system management error in this case. - d) If the prefix advertised does not match the prefix of an address already in the list, and the Valid Lifetime is not 0, form an address (and add it to the list) by combining the advertised prefix with the link's interface identifier as follows:

-128 - N bits N bits link prefix interface token
+128 - N bits N bits + link prefix interface identifier - +

-If the sum of the prefix length and interface token length does not equal 128 bits, the Prefix Information option MUST be ignored.
+If the sum of the prefix length and interface identifier length does not equal 128 bits, the Prefix Information option MUST be ignored.
 An implementation MAY wish to log a system management error in this case.
-It is the responsibility of the system administrator to insure that the lengths of prefixes contained in Router Advertisements are consistent with the length of interface tokens for that link type.
+It is the responsibility of the system administrator to insure that the lengths of prefixes contained in Router Advertisements are consistent with the length of interface identifiers for that link type.
+Note that interface identifiers will typically be 64-bits long and based on EUI-64 identifiers as described in [ADDR-ARCH].